mtkimmins/LTSDM_hack/PureBin/documentation.md

 * Auto-validate length compatibility as you upload files as inputs
 * Cap the number of files you can input to 10
 * Popup window when 2:3 ratio mutation is found (implement pre-settings)
+* Display an accuracy assessment for each mutation choice
 * Make a way to alert me on my phone when consolidation is completed.
 ___
 # Assumptions